 The Political Animal|

-In this seminar we will read a series of texts that depict man in his capacity as political animal.
-Wd will consider what kind of beast is created when a mass of people get together.
+In this seminar we will read a series of texts that depict the human being in its capacity as political animal.
+We will consider what kind of beast is created when a mass of people get together.
 How do you distinguish between the needs of the individual and the needs of the community?
 What happens when these needs conflict?
-We will also ask what qualities are demanded of the individual by the community ¿ bravado?
+We will also ask what qualities are demanded of the individual by the community - bravado?
 Wisdom?
 Unscrupulousness?
 Particular attention will be given to moments when the individual attempts to win the community's respect or sway its opinions.
 How do you influence the public?
-Does the best man or woman always make the best leader?
-The course will cover a long chronological range of works, from classical tragedy to the 20th century novel.
-It will also address a variety of political situations, communities and actors: battles and elections, utopias and dystopias, heroes, demagogues and outcasts.
+Does the best person always make the best leader?
+The course will cover a long chronological range of works, from classical tragedy to the 20th-century novel.
+It will also address a variety of political situations, communities, and actors: battles and elections; utopias and dystopias; heroes, demagogues, and outcasts.

 ||Gen Ed Area Dept: